nv-legate/legate.core/README.md

 <legate_install_dir>/bin/install_jupyter_kernel --json=legate_jupyter.json
 ```
 If `--json=` is not provided, the installation script will look for a file
 named `legate_jupyter.json` in the current directory.
+A sample
+`legate_jupyter.json` file is provided in the legate.core source directory.

 If installation is successful, you will see some output like the following:
 ```